 14 Things You Should Do to Every Blog Post Before You Hit Publish | If you’re ready to grow your blog audience, but aren’t sure about the best ways take to market it, this post includes 14 tips for bloggers and entrepreneurs to help your content get found and shared by more people everywhere.

-2) Create Content Themes
+2) Create Content Pillars

 3) Map Out 2 Months of Posts